 TeX4ht is a system for converting documents written in TeX/LaTeX/ConTeXt/etc. to HTML, various XML flavors, braille, etc., optionally using MathML.

 TeX4ht can be invoked in several ways.
-Original way is to use the
+The original way is to use the

-To convert a LaTeX source file.tex to HTML5 that uses UTF-8:
+htlatex command.
+To convert a LaTeX source file.tex to

 N.B.
 That command line has three arguments, the second two given inside shell quotes; the last argument starts with a space.
 More details on calling conventions.

 An easier way is to use make4ht (see its documentation for more).
-The following command produces the same output as the previous one, HTML5 in UTF-8 encoding:
+The following command produces the same output as the previous one, HTML5 in UTF-8 encoding with MathML:

 Bug reports are welcome by email or by submission to the bug database.
 Please include a complete source document and the exact program invocation, as well as what goes wrong.
 To fix the problem we need to be able to reproduce it.
 If the problem remains unresolved, please submit it to the bug db, so it won't be forgotten.